 (E) During the pendency of an action to suspend or revoke a laboratory certification, the results of performances on a proficiency test shall not be considered by the director in making a determination to suspend or revoke the certification.

-(F) The results of drinking water analyses shall not be acceptable for determining compliance with Chapters 3745-81 and 3745-82, rules 3745-91-06 and 3745-9-09, or as specified by paragraph (B) of rule 3745-83-01 of the Administrative Code, or for other analyses required by the director, if the results are obtained in violation of rule 3745-81-27 of the Administrative Code or this chapter during the pendency of an action to suspend or revoke a laboratory certification.
+(F) The results of drinking water analyses shall not be acceptable for determining compliance with Chapters 3745-81 , 3745-82 and 3745-90, and rules 3745-91-06 and 3745-9-09, or as specified by paragraph (B) of rule 3745-83-01 of the Administrative Code, or for other analyses required by the director, if the results are obtained in violation of rule 3745-81-27 of the Administrative Code or this chapter during the pendency of an action to suspend or revoke a laboratory certification.

 (G) Suspension of a laboratory certification shall be for a time period specified by the director, but no less than thirty days and no more than six months, provided a correction statement is submitted in writing to the director addressing each individual deviation within the time period specified by the director and is acceptable to the director in accordance with paragraph (I) of this rule.

-(H) The director may notify or require a laboratory to notify its customers, within a specific period of time, of its suspended or revoked certification.
+(H) The director may notify or require a laboratory to notify customers, within a specific period of time, of the suspended or revoked certification.

 (I) The laboratory shall demonstrate in a manner acceptable to the director that deviations have been addressed to cease suspended certification.
 The demonstration shall be in writing and may include, but not be limited to, on-site surveys or other means as determined by the director.
 If the deviations are not satisfactorily addressed within the specified time period, the certificate may remain suspended or be revoked.